Sailorr: Artistry and image

 Lauryn Hill, Erykah Badu, André 3000, Frank Ocean, Homeshake, and Chief Keef are musical influences on Sailorr.

-Sailorr often wears black grills as a reference to nhuộm răng đen, a Vietnamese teeth blackening tradition.
+Sailorr is known for featuring her Vietnamese heritage in her public appearances.
+She often wears black grills as a reference to nhuộm răng đen, a Vietnamese teeth blackening tradition.
+She wore an ao dai during a 2025 Genius performance.

+Her “On The Block” video attracted criticism from some viewers who questioned her use of black grills and AAVE as potentially appropriative.
+Sailorr responded to the criticism by describing her approach to R&B and hip-hop as a way of paying homage to the artists who influenced her.

 Personal life

 In January 2025, Sailorr moved to Los Angeles to pursue her music career.
+Sailorr identifies as queer.